 Sugarcreek Elementary School

-- Sugarcreek Elementary School's student population of 260 students has stayed relatively flat over five school years.
+- Sugarcreek Elementary School's student population of 256 students has declined by 6% over five school years.

 |Awards||Blue Ribbon School (2009)|

 - Sugarcreek Elementary School is ranked within the top 30% of all 2,820 schools in Pennsylvania (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 13:1 has decreased from 14:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (PA)|

 |Overall School Rank||#775 out of 2820 schools|

 |Reading/Language Arts Test Scores (% Proficient)||80-84%|